arturboronat/arturboronat.github.io/README.md

 * Use [boostrap 3.3.7](https://getbootstrap.com/docs/3.3/components/)
 * [Shopify Liquid](https://shopify.github.io/liquid/) is the templating language using in html documents, which fetch data from the YAML files

+## Pending

+* enable navigation from research themes to related articles and to go to main research theme from article

 ## Other